Fayti1703/HN_Extension/README.md

 	1. Click `Clone or Download`
 	2. Click `Download ZIP`
 	3. Save the file
-	4. Unpack the folder inside it into your Hacknet/Extensions
+	4. Unpack the folder inside it into your Hacknet/Extensions folder

 ## Updating